MainRo/xgbtune/README.rst

     :alt: Documentation Status

-XGBTune is a library for automated XGBoost model tunning.
-Tunning an XGBoost model is as simple as a single function call.
+XGBTune is a library for automated XGBoost model tuning.
+Tuning an XGBoost model is as simple as a single function call.

 Get Started